ROSA26 large fragment knockin strategy design

 For some projects, the generation of founder mice is the end point.
 However, some customers wish to have us breed the founders further to obtain F1 mice.
 Cyagen will breed up to 3 founders to wildtype mice of matching strain background, and genotype their offspring to obtain F1 mice bearing the large-fragment knockin.

-We typically produce nuclease-mediated large fragment knockin (ROSA26 locus) mice in the C57BL/6 strain background, but we may be able to use other strains per your request.
+We typically produce CRISPR-mediated large fragment knockin (ROSA26 locus) mice in the C57BL/6 strain background, but we may be able to use other strains per your request.

 For projects where nuclease expression vectors are constructed by Cyagen